isaisebastian/face-recognition-web-app/README.md

 (❗) Server has been finally set up with a final version, on a real PostgreSQL database using **KnexJS**.

-Another commits will come for minor bug fixes and improvements.
+Updates will be made for minor bug fixes and improvements.